goncalofm90/foodi3/README.md

 # Foodi3

 Foodi3 is a modern web application for discovering food recipes and cocktails.
-It allows users to search, browse, and eventually save their favourite meals and drinks, with a focus on clean UX, performance, and scalability.
+It allows users to search, browse, and save their favourite meals and drinks, with a focus on clean UX, performance, and scalability.

-This project is currently in its early development phase.
-The initial focus is on setting up a solid technical foundation and implementing recipe and cocktail search and listings.

 ---